 Once you have successfully burned the image to a flash drive you can simply boot directly from it, depending on your PC you may need to go into your BIO’s and change the boot order to boot from whatever storage medium you used previously.

 Once you selected the device your PC will begin to boot from it and you should see a splash screen appear on your screen like the image shown above.
-Next up your PC will boot directly to the login screen.
+Next, your PC will boot directly to the login screen.

-At this point you should see the normal login screen with the password field still there, don’t worry because it may seem to not have worked.
-Now click inside the password field and simply press enter on your keyboard without typing anything.
+At this point, you should see the normal login screen with the password field still there, don’t worry because it may seem to not have worked.
+Now click on the password field and simply press enter on your keyboard without typing anything.

 If all goes well you should log straight in and effectively bypass the Windows password.
 There are some circumstances however where this method won’t work, these include the following: